postsharp/Metalama.Documentation/conceptual/SDK/aspect-weavers.md

 # Aspect Weavers

 Normal aspects are implemented by the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, which provide advice thanks to the advice factory exposed on the <xref:Metalama.Framework.Aspects.IAspectBuilder> interface.
-Therefore, normal aspects are limited to the abilities of the <xref:Metalama.Framework.Aspects.IAdviceFactory> interface.
+Therefore, normal aspects are limited to the abilities of the <xref:Metalama.Framework.Advising.IAdviceFactory> interface.

 By contrast, aspect weavers allow you to perform _completely arbitrary_ transformations on  C# code using the low-level Roslyn API.